Tyler Anderson: Los Angeles Dodgers

 On March 18, 2022, Anderson signed a one-year contract for $8 million with the Los Angeles Dodgers.
 He made his first appearance in relief on April 9 against his first team, the Colorado Rockies.
 After beginning the season in the bullpen, Anderson moved into the starting rotation when Andrew Heaney went down with an arm injury.
 On June 15, Anderson lost a no-hitter against the Los Angeles Angels, when Shohei Ohtani broke it up with a one-out triple in the ninth inning.
 After starting the season 10–1 with a 2.96 ERA, he was selected for the 2022 Major League Baseball All-Star Game, though he did not appear in the game.

 Anderson finished the season with career-best numbers in wins and earned run average, posting a 15–5 record and a 2.57 ERA.
 He made 28 starts (and two relief appearances) and struck out 138 batters.
 He was a finalist for the NL Gold Glove Award at pitcher, but it was won for the third straight season by Max Fried.

 Los Angeles Angels

 On November 16, 2022, Anderson signed a three-year, $39 million contract with the Los Angeles Angels.
+In three seasons with the Angels, Anderson pitched in 84 games (82 starts) and had an 18–29 record with 4.53 ERA in 456 2/3 innings pitched.
+He was named an all-star for the Angels in 2024.